WilliamHester/breadit/README.md

 **Further optimizations include**
 * Tap-to-hide to hide the rest of a comment tree from any comment
+* Large, beautiful YouTube previews
-* Watch YouTube videos without ever leaving the app and large, beautiful video previews
+* Watch YouTube videos without ever leaving the app
+* Complete Gfycat support and caching - never waste mobile data
 * Image caching, so you don't download the same image multiple times
 * More to come